ElektraInitiative/libelektra/README.md

 ## Goals ##

-- Make it simple for applications and administrators to access configuration
+- Make it trivial for applications and administrators to access any configuration
-- Make configuration storage more safe: avoid that applications receive wrong or unexpected values without undefined behaviour.
+- Postpone some decisions from programmers to
-- Allow software to be better integrated on configuration level
+- Make configuration storage more safe: avoid that applications receive wrong or unexpected values that could lead to undefined behaviour.
-- Postpone some decisions from programmers to maintainers/administrators, e.g. which syntax and the location of configuration files.
+- Allow software to be better integrated on configuration level maintainers/administrators, e.g. which syntax and the location of configuration files.
 - Reduce rank growth of configuration parsers in our ecosystem, but